-2.7.6 View Coordinates
+2.7.5 View Coordinates

-This allows you to view the coordinate files created by the Write Coordinates or Export Wizard features.
+This allows you to view the coordinate files created by the Export Wizard features.
 If several output files have been created, this feature loads the most recent.

-2.7.7 Export Binary Values
+2.7.6 Export Binary Values

 For GPS processing, the binary value (FBV/RBV) files contain additional statistics about each satellite and/or baseline.
 For MB processing, these files are automatically created.
 For single baseline processing, their creation requires that the Write MB binary value/satellite residuals option be enabled under the Advanced 1 tab of the processing options.
-See Advanced 1 Options on Page 66 for more information.
+See IIonosphere/Troposphere (Differential GNSS processing) on Page 66 for more information.
 Plot these values with the Multi-Base Statistics and Individual Satellite Statistics plots under Output | Plot GPS Data.
-To work further with these values, use this option to convert FBV/RBV files to ASCII.
+To work further with these values, use this option to convert FBV/ RBV files to ASCII.
 Satellite locktime and C/N0 values can also be exported from a GPB file in this way.

-A solution must be loaded.
+⊠A solution must be loaded.